operali/web_worker_rpc/README.md

 # web_worker_rpc
-safe &amp; easy to use remote call utility for web javascript
+a safe and easy to use remote call script for web